Are magnetic fields in cosmic voids primordial?: Spectrum of the magnetic field in the whole void

-In order to calculate the magnetic field in the whole void numerically, we start with the relatively simple configuration assumed in the previous section, i.e., of a totally empty void with galaxies uniformly distributed over its surface.
+In order to calculate the RMS magnetic field from these dipoles and its coherence scale in the whole void numerically, we start with the relatively simple configuration assumed in the previous section, \ie of a totally empty void with galaxies uniformly distributed over its surface.
 For simplicity, we consider a cubic void rather than a spherical one in the numerical analysis, with the assumption that the void is sufficiently large that its shape does not impact the magnetic fields appreciably in most of the void volume.
+The void is modeled as a $512^3$ cube with galaxies spread on the surface of the cube as point particles.
+The number of galaxies is taken to be 204, which is approximately the number of galaxies expected around a spherical void with \(r\sub{void} \simeq\) 20 Mpc and \(d\sub{IG} \simeq 5\unit{Mpc}\).